HamzahZaman21/Titanic_Kaggle/README.md

 # Titanic_Kaggle
-This notebook contains the code I used to get a score of 0.79186 (TOP 5%) on the Titanic-Machine Learning from Disaster Kaggle Competition.
+This notebook contains the code I used to get a score of 0.79186 (TOP 5%) on the Titanic-Machine Learning from Disaster Kaggle Competition (https://www.kaggle.com/competitions/titanic) .
 Sources I used are outlined below.

 Steps: